rufig/spf/docs/intro.en.md

 * `SET-OPT` enables macrooptimization (it is on by default)
 * `0 TO MM_SIZE` disables inlining (remember that inlining of `DO` `LOOP` and some other words is performed by the spf kernel itself and thus is not affected with this option)
-* `TRUE TO ?C-JMP` enables recursion tail-call optimization (disabled by default, may not work in some cases)
+* `TRUE TO ?C-JMP` enables recursion tail-call optimization (experimental, disabled by default, may not work in some cases)

 **NB**: If your program starts behaving in a strange way, try to temporarily turn off the optimizer using `DIS-OPT`, probably (very unlikely!) you